-Students who need help improving their GPA or DAT scores can seek out tutoring, study clubs, or professors’ office hours.
-Additionally, a post baccalaureate or master’s program may be helpful in making up for a less-than-ideal undergraduate GPA.
+Dental students who need help improving their GPA or DAT scores can seek out tutoring, study clubs, or professors’ office hours.
+Additionally, a post-baccalaureate or master’s program may be helpful in making up for a less-than-ideal undergraduate GPA.

-Dental schools admission committees are also interested in how much you contribute to your community.
+Dental school admission committees are also interested in how much you contribute to your community.
 A track record of relevant volunteer work, employment, and/or club participation with positive references is critical.

 Participating in relevant research laboratories as an undergraduate is an excellent opportunity for students, as well.
 It allows students to work more closely with professors and gain extra knowledge in their field.

 This provides unique opportunities to stand out in your application essays and interviews.
 It also helps ensure a more personal and enthusiastic letter of recommendation because the professor has actually worked with you.

 Additionally, admissions committees want to see how interested you are in their school in particular.
 It is always important to research and visit any schools to which you are applying and tailor your application accordingly.